ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   requested by the Collector.

 Helper:
-: Helpers are responsible for executing the protocol as instructed by the Leader.
-The protocol is designed so that Helpers can be relatively lightweight, with most of the state held by the Leader.
+: The Aggregator assisting the Leader with the computation.
+The protocol is designed so that the Helper is relatively lightweight, with most of the operational burdern born by the Leader.

 {:br}

-The basic unit of DAP is the "task" which represents a single measurement process (though potentially taken over multiple time windows).
+The basic unit of DAP is the "task" which represents a single measurement process (though potentially aggregating multiple batches of measurements).
 The definition of a task includes the following parameters:

 * The type of each measurement.
 * The aggregation function to compute (e.g., sum, mean, etc.).